tlk/minimalistic-website-backup/README.md

 	* file access thru FTP (and nothing else)
 	* remote mysql access, and
 * you have a VPS where you don't mind storing the backup
-* you are ok with manual restore should that be neccessary, because uhm, this a very  minimalistic backup setup afterall.
+* you are ok with manual restore should that be necessary, because uhm, this a very  minimalistic backup setup after all.